1 9 7 2 – 1 9 7 6 (UK)

 1 x special

-Staunch Union Jack-waving socialist Eddie Booth and his wife Joan live in Maple Terrace next door to a West Indian couple, Bill and Barbie Reynolds.
+Staunch Union Jack-waving socialist Eddie Booth (Jack Smethurst) and his wife Joan (Kate Williams) live in Maple Terrace next door to a West Indian couple, Bill (Rudolph Walker) and Barbie (Nina Baden-Semper) Reynolds.

 Joan and Barbie are good friends but their husbands – who work together at the same factory – are perpetually bickering because of Eddie’s bigotry and colour prejudice.